Joeycho/graduate_project-v-000/README.md

 `Access to Script at 'file:///.../graduate_project-v-000/script.js' from origin 'null' has been blocked by CORS policy: Invalid response.
 Origin 'null' is therefore not allowed access.`

-As a tutorial guide, it is recommended to install http-server instead to run the server. https://www.npmjs.com/package/http-server
+From a tutorial guide, it is recommended to install http-server instead to run the server. https://www.npmjs.com/package/http-server
 `npm install http-server -g`